-As the polytechnic marked its 25th year, the two and a half decades were celebrated with a fun day at the Porirua campus, while a new brand for Whitireia was unveiled
+As the polytechnic marked its 25th year, a new brand for Whitireia was unveiled and the two and a half decades were celebrated with a fun day at the Porirua campus

 In March, Whitireia Community Polytechnic was rebranded as Whitireia New Zealand, with Tangerine Design giving the institution a contemporary new look.
-Tim Renner, then Director of Communications and Marketing, stated that "The new brand talks about the collaborative, community roots that matter to the polytechnic as well as positioning us strongly in domestic and international markets."
+Tim Renner, then Whitireia Director of Communications and Marketing, stated that "The new brand talks about the collaborative, community roots that matter to the polytechnic as well as positioning us strongly in domestic and international markets."

 The 25 years since the opening of Whitireia were celebrated with a series of events, including a fun day to which the community were invited, and a staff morning tea attended by chief executive Don Campbell and his two predecessors, Deirdre Dale and Turoa Royal.